BYU-CS-Discord/CSBot/README.md

 Retrieves the most recent [xkcd](https://xkcd.com/) comic, or the given one.

+### /talk

+Uses the [dectalk](https://github.com/babakinha/dectalk) text-to-speech engine to speak the message you give it, either sending a .wav file in a text channel or talking out loud in a voice channel.
+Comes with 9 different voices.

 ## Context Menu Commands

 ### Fix Twitter Links

 Transforms [twitter.com](https://twitter.com/) links in the given message to [FixTweet](https://github.com/FixTweet/FixTweet) links in an ephemeral reply.
 Please use fxtwitter in your own messages, especially when the tweet is a video.
 Twitter's default embed stinks on some platforms.

+### Talk

+Performs the same function as the `/talk` chat input command, but uses the selected message as input.
+Can be used to repeat the same 'talk' command without typing it out again.

 ## Contributing